 Visit Holiday Lights in the Garden at the Cape Fear Botanical Garden.

-I’ve been to the Cape Fear Botanical Garden (536 North Eastern Boulevard) twice, and it was beautiful both times.
-Each time, we spent the entire afternoon walking around, checking out the gardens, spinning Pokestops, and checking out the museum houses.
+I’ve been to the Cape Fear Botanical Garden (536 North Eastern Boulevard) a few times, and it was beautiful each time.
+We always spend the entire afternoon walking around, checking out the gardens, spinning Pokestops, and checking out the museum houses.
 I can only imagine it’s more beautiful lit up for Christmas, so definitely check it out.

 Visit the Sweet Valley Ranch Festival Of Lights